grpc/proposal/A72-open-telemetry-tracing.md

 to support binary propagators at OpenTelemetry is unclear.
 So, gRPC will use propagator API in TextMap format with an optimization path (Go and Java) to work around the lack of binary propagator API to support `grpc-trace-bin`.
-In fact, TextMap propagator does not show visible performance impact for C++, which is the most sensitive language to performance, based on internal micro benchmarking.
+In fact, TextMap propagator is a viable alternative to the existing binary format in gRPC in terms of performance, based on internal C++ micro benchmarking on W3C TextMap propagator.
+If this posed a performance problem for users, we can consider implementing an alternative API in C++, see [Rationale](#rationale).
-Therefore, gRPC will only support propagating `grpc-trace-bin` in TextMap propagator.
 Only one `grpc-trace-bin` header will be sent for a single RPC as long as only one of OpenTelemetry or OpenCensus is enabled for the channel.
 A `grpc-trace-bin` formatter implementation for OpenTelemetry is needed in each language, which can be similar to the OpenCensus implementation.
 Go already has community support for that.

 #### GrpcTraceBinPropagator and TextMapGetter/Setter in Java/Go
 The pseudocode below demonstrates `GrpcTraceBinPropagator` and the corresponding